 This corresponds to MsgBox in VBA, shows an alert/message box and returns the value of the pressed button.
-For the remote interpreter, instead of returning a value, the function accepts the name of a callback to which it will supply the value of the pressed button.
+For xlwings Server, instead of returning a value, the function accepts the name of a callback to which it will supply the value of the pressed button.

 - prompt (str, default None) The message to be displayed. - title (str, default None) The title of the alert. - buttons (str, default "ok") Can be either "ok", "ok\cancel", "yes\no", or "yes\no\cancel". - mode (str, default None) Can be "info" or "critical".
-Not supported by Google Sheets. - callback (str, default None) Only used by the remote interpreter: you can provide the name of a function that will be called with the value of the pressed button as argument.
+Not supported by Google Sheets. - callback(str, default None) Only used by xlwings Server: you can provide the name of a function that will be called with the value of the pressed button as argument.
 The function has to exist on the client side, i.e., in VBA or JavaScript.

-button\value - Returns None when used with the remote interpreter, otherwise the value of the pressed button in lowercase: "ok", "cancel", "yes", "no".
+button\value - Returns None when used with xlwings Server, otherwise the value of the pressed button in lowercase: "ok", "cancel", "yes", "no".